MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/rplugin.md

 * The plugin is disabled by default.

 > [!TIP]
->    *Interested in enabling the plugin on your cluster?*
+> * To enable the plugin on your cluster:
->    * *In the Azure portal, within your Azure Data Explorer cluster, select **New support request** in the left-hand menu.*
+>    * In the Azure portal, within your Azure Data Explorer cluster, select **New support request** in the left-hand menu.
 >
->  *To disable the plugin you must open a support ticket as well.*
+> * To disable the plugin, you must open a support ticket as well:
+>    * In the Azure portal, within your Azure Data Explorer cluster, select **New support request** in the left-hand menu.

 ### Notes and limitations